cloudcollective/FEC/README.md

      -Babel

 2) The Anatomy of an App
   ★) Under the surface of our application, are layers of meticulosuly crafted code and stylings that in tandem produce the overall summation of our teams ingenuity, efforts, and hard work.
-In summary there are 4 main modules that coexist alongisde each other to produce our overall design.
+In summary there are 4 main modules that coexist alongside each other to produce our overall design.

   a) Product Details -

-  b) Related Products - This module is responsible for displaying an array of carefully curated products that users would be interested in purchasing alongside their current interest product.
-It also allows the user the freedom to create a list of custom outfits, to maximize their their appearance and lifestyle.
+  b) Related Products - This module is responsible for displaying an array of carefully curated products that users would be interested in purchasing alongside their current interested product.
+It also allows the user the freedom to create a list of custom outfits, to maximize their choice of appearance and lifestyle.

   c) Questions & Answers -